All Episodes

 Over a billion Chinese.

-So, you know, it's let's open up our trade, but do it in a way that's fair.
+So let's open up our trade, but do it in a way that's fair.

-If you win it, all it does is help the corporations.
+All they do is help the corporations, this tariff war, if you win it, all it does is help the corporations.

-My old boss, Dick Army, who used to be the House Majority Leader for the Republicans many years ago, used to say, you know, liberals love jobs, but they hate employers.
+Well, as I said earlier, you know, if you get a better business climate and you help businesses, you know, my old boss, Dick Harmy, who used to be the House majority leader for the Republicans many years ago, used to say, you know, liberals love jobs, but they hate employers.

-And uh, Mark, you can't have a job without people, you know, providing the jobs.
+And, Mark, you can't have a job without people, you know, providing the jobs, people, you know, entrepreneurs and businessmen and women establishing their own businesses.

-And you know, small businesses become medium businesses, and some of them may become the next, you know, Google or Apple.
+And, you know, small businesses become medium businesses, and some of them may become the next, you know, Google or Apple.

 So that's how you do it.